virbula/proxmox-backup/docs/notifications.rst

 Datastores and tape backup/restore job configuration have a ``notification-mode`` option which can have one of two values:

+* Send notifications based on the global notification settings (``notification-system``).

-* ``legacy-sendmail``: Send notification emails via the system's ``sendmail`` command.
-The notification system will be bypassed and any configured targets/matchers will be ignored.
+* Send notification emails via the system's ``sendmail`` command (``legacy-sendmail``).
+Any targets or matchers from the global notification settings are ignored.
 This mode is equivalent to the notification behavior for version before Proxmox Backup Server 3.2.

-* ``notification-system``: Use the new, flexible notification system.

-If the ``notification-mode`` option is not set, Proxmox Backup Server will default to ``legacy-sendmail``.

-Starting with Proxmox Backup Server 3.2, a datastore created in the UI will automatically opt in to the new notification system.
-If the datastore is created via the API or the ``proxmox-backup-manager`` CLI, the ``notification-mode`` option has to be set explicitly to ``notification-system`` if the notification system shall be used.

-The ``legacy-sendmail`` mode might be removed in a later release of Proxmox Backup Server.
+It might be removed in a later release of Proxmox Backup Server.

 Settings for ``legacy-sendmail`` notification mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^